-Agriculture plays a key roll in Montezuma County.
+Agriculture plays a key role in Montezuma County.
 Montezuma County Extension works with various partners to provide the community with educational opportunities in the areas of crop production, raising livestock, and overall agricultural business management.
 Examples of the types of programs provided are an annual beef symposium, agriculture business management courses, and agri-business tours.
 We also provide field office consultations along with hay and soil testing.

 When families are successful communities are successful.
-Montezuma County Extension is working to grow it’s FCS programs.
-One of the services currently provided through the office is pressure canner gauge testing.
+Montezuma County Extension is working to grow its FCS programs.
+One of the services currently provided through the office is a pressure canner gauge testing.

-Programs currently provided are food safely, preserver, and cottage foods trainings.
+Programs currently provided are food safety, preserver, and cottage foods training.
 We are working to create more research-based educational programs and products to help families in the community make more informed decisions for better health, financial security, and well-being.

-The Southwest Counties Extension Offices are working closely with community partners, and part of the expressed need is for STEM support in both formal and informal education.
+4-H STEM Kits: The Southwest County Extension Offices are working closely with community partners, and part of the expressed need is for STEM support in both formal and informal education.
 There are regional STEM Kits that can be made available at the office upon request.
 Free training for using any of the equipment and kits is also available.